MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 **Description**
 The specified entity did not pass editorial validation.
 Please see the *ReasonCode* element of this error object for details.

+> [!NOTE]
-**Note:** For a list of editorial reason codes, see [Bing Ads Editorial Failure Reason Codes](../guides/editorial-failure-reason-codes.md).
+> For a list of editorial reason codes, see [Bing Ads Editorial Failure Reason Codes](../guides/editorial-failure-reason-codes.md).

 ***